Kitchen Worktop Replacement Cost

 For easy comparison, the table below outlines the cost to supply and fit 5m of worktop in different materials.

 The labour costs will mostly depend on the material that you choose for your worktops.
-The more expensive worktops will cost more the install and take longer.
-This is because they are often made from more difficult to handle materials that require specialist fitting skills.
-In fact, the labour costs will be about the same as the supply cost for the worktop.
+The more expensive worktops will cost more to install and take longer.
+This is because they are often made from more difficult-to-handle materials that require specialist fitting skills.

 The table gives the prices to fit 5m of kitchen worktop with a sink in different materials.
 It assumes the existing worktop is laminate or something similar.